solidify/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Schedule.md

 Prerequisites
 ======
-Bring your own laptop capable running VS 2017, with the prerequisite .NET core and azure modules installed.
+Bring your own laptop capable of running VS 2017, with the prerequisites such as .NET core and azure modules installed (will be detailed below).
 Be able to create a trial azure subscription.

+**Prerequisites:** To Be Detailed by 16th of April 2018

 Agenda
 ======